rukai/PF_Sandbox/manual.md

 ## Packages

-Packages are how unique games are made and shared in PF ENGINE.
+Packages are how unique games are made and shared in PF Sandbox.
 A package contains:
 *   Stages
 *   Fighters